GoogleChrome/chrome-extensions-samples/api-samples/power/README.md

 1. Clone this repository.
 2. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
-3. Pin the extension to the taskbar and click the action button.
+3. Pin the extension and click the action button.